 Changing or renouncing gods

 You can abandon your god for another by praying at your new god's altar, or by renouncing your faith with the "Renounce Religion" ability.
 The latter can be done at any time as a special ability (command a).
 In addition, good gods will excommunicate you for casting the spell Necromutation, and Yredelemnul will excommunicate you for casting Statue Form.

-Abandoning a god will always incur penance and usually results in divine retribution.
-The only exceptions to this are the good gods: leaving them will incur penance, but they will not exhibit wrath upon you unless you are currently serving an evil god: Beogh, Yredelemnul, Lugonu, Kikubaaqugdgha, or Makhleb.
-Additionally, Zin will smite you for joining Jiyva or Xom, who are chaotic gods (along with Lugonu).
-Bear in mind that the good gods do not forget you: even if you join an evil god 100000 turns later, they will still hit you with wrath.
+Abandoning a god will always incur penance and usually results in divine retribution, with a few exceptions.
+Leaving a good god will incur penance, but they will not exhibit wrath upon you unless you begin worshiping an evil god (Beogh, Yredelemnul, Lugonu, Kikubaaqugdgha, or Makhleb).
+Additionally, Zin will punish you for joining Jiyva or Xom, who are chaotic gods (along with Lugonu).
+Bear in mind that the good gods never forget about you; even if you join an evil god 100,000 turns later, you will still incur their wrath for doing so.

-Lugonu's altars may be found in the Abyss or in corrupted variants of the Ecumenical Temple.
+Lugonu's altars may be found in the Abyss or in the rare corrupted version of the Ecumenical Temple.
 Jiyva's altars may found at the entrance to or inside the Slime Pits, and, very rarely, early in the main dungeon.
-Finally, altars to Beogh can appear in the Orcish Mines, or more rarely in the main dungeon, most commonly near the entrance to the Mines.
+Finally, altars to Beogh can appear in the Orcish Mines, or more rarely in the main dungeon, most commonly near the entrance to the Orcish Mines.

 - In 0.8 instant divine retribution was removed.
 You could also find altars in the main Dungeon at level 1.